Planning Process and the Spatial Framework

 Work To Date

-The people of Limerick were invited to have their say through earlier rounds of public consultation on the Design Review and, as this exciting new city quarter evolves, we expect that conversation to continue and evolve alongside it.
-The development of the Draft CQSF has taken into consideration views and aspirations from the community and key stakeholders to date.
+The people of Limerick were invited to have their say through earlier rounds of public consultation on the Design Review resulting in the preparation of the Draft Colbert Quarter Strategic Framework plan which has taken into consideration views and aspirations from the community and key stakeholders.